JaredLBailey/JaredLBailey.github.io/_posts/2023-05-21-predicting-customer-loyalty.md

 ---
 layout: post
-title: Predicting Customer Loyalty Using ML
+title: Predicting Customer Loyalty Using Machine Learning
 image: "/posts/regression-title-img.png"
 tags: [Customer Loyalty, Machine Learning, Regression, Python]
 ---

-Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
-However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
-Let's use ML to solve this!
+A grocery retailer hired a market research consultancy to append market level customer loyalty information to their database.
+However, only around 50% of the grocery retailer's customer base could be labeled.
+I assisted in labeling the other customers.

 # Table of contents